 Part 6: Ecological Maintenance

 Less is more.
-Many standard practices we have learned to do with the belief that they make us good gardeners end up backfiring, work against nature, and create extra, unnecessary work for us.
+Many standard practices we have learned to do, with the belief that they make us good gardeners, end up backfiring, work against nature, and create extra unnecessary work for us.

 Mimic Nature.
 Plant flowering perennials in large drifts.
 This approach is not only aesthetically more dynamic, and helpful for the pollinators as they make their rounds, but it also makes the gardener’s job more efficient when it comes time to cut things back.
-The time to cut back perennials is spring before new growth starts.
+The time to cut back perennials is in early spring before new growth starts.

 Loosen the Reins.
 Sure, keep the problematic plants from seeding in your landscape, but otherwise a light touch can have better results for your garden ecosystem.
 Weeds play their part in feeding the pollinators, and bringing nutrients up from the depths of the soil and making them more available for your intended plants.